cbare/cbare.github.io/_posts/2018-12-30-sixteenth-century.md

 [![Agents of Empire]({{ "/images/agents_of_empire_cover.jpeg" | absolute_url }})](https://global.oup.com/academic/product/agents-of-empire-9780190262785)

 The 16th Century was a time of transition.
 The modern era was slowly and unevenly emerging from the middle ages.
-Fuedal structures clung to some areas while others charged ahead.
+Feudal systems remained firmly entrenched in most of Europe, while here and there a new order was pushing aside the old.

-The printing press was the disruptive technology of the time.
-The Protestant Reformation ushered in a period of religous war and political instability that drastically changed the power structure of Europe.
+The printing press was the disruptive technology.
+The Protestant Reformation ushered in religous war and political upheaval that drastically changed the dynamics of power across the continent.

 Art and Science gathered momentum towards the Enlightenment of the 17th and 18th Centuries.
 Gun powder came into increasingly common usage in battle.
 The discovery of the New World and subsequent lopsided conquests of the Aztecs and Incas kicked off the colonial era.
 The technologies of naval power advanced to the point where, in 1616, 6 Spanish ships defeated an Ottoman armada of 55 galleys in the Battle of Cape Celidonia.
 Already, the next generation of colonial powers were preparing to leapfrog the Iberian countries.